valerino/VGCamera/README.md

 * Can be controlled via touchpad too
 * Always shows what the camera is looking at (preview mode), no more shooting pictures blindly!
 * Zoom, can take zoomed pictures and/or videos
+* Configurable quality (high/low) for both videos and pictures
 * Autosave (restart preview immediately after taken picture/video)
 * Geotagging
 * Sharing of the taken media on social networks / email